Rhodes House, Oxford

 The transformation allows the Rhodes Trust to expand its renowned international scholarship programme by providing high-quality convening facilities, new offices, and residential accommodation.

 Skelly & Couch’s aim was to conserve as well as enhance existing listed and historic elements of the building through the development of an environmental and energy strategy that served both the refurbishment and new-build by achieving high targets.
-Skelly & Couch added value in the planning and implementation of non-intrusive surveys to enhance understanding of the existing services, many dating from a century ago, thereby helping the client to define the scope of the works to be carried out.
+We added value in the planning and implementation of non-intrusive surveys to enhance understanding of the existing services, many dating from a century ago, thereby helping the client to define the scope of the works to be carried out.

 Related sectors